-The current chapter thus advocates for a call for theoretical and philosophical psychology to stake out this aspect of the field and to embolden such psychologists to insist that attention to this aspect of the continuum is crucial for the field as a science.
-In addition to this call, this chapter explains what a proposal for a Metaphysical Empirical Psychology can actually look like (Henriques, 2011).
+The current chapter thus advocates for theoretical and philosophical psychology to stake out this aspect of the field and to embolden psychologists to insist that attention to this aspect of the continuum is crucial for the field as a science.
+In addition, this chapter outlines what a proposal for a Metaphysical Empirical Psychology can look like.
 However, prior to articulating some of the features of that system, we need to understand first why psychology has been plagued by metaphysical problems since its inception.